- How to communicate clearly with your spouse about the business.

 If you and your spouse are considering starting to look for businesses for couples, we highly recommend checking out the Acceleration Gauntlet first.
 By doing it together you can begin to learn about each other's strengths and weaknesses and decide if it’s a good idea or not.

 If you’ve had any luck going into business with your spouse or partner, please let us know in the comments below.
 We’d love to hear about it!
 And if you know any couples who are considering embarking on this journey, please feel free to share this guide with them.
+If you'd like to learn more about the acquisition process, schedule a call with us now and we'll get back to you shortly.

 - Recognize each other’s strengths and weaknesses.